Kotlin/kotlinx-benchmark/docs/writing-benchmarks.md

 ### @Threads

-`kotlinx-benchmarks` has limited support for symmetric multi-threaded benchmarks where the same benchmark function is executed by multiple threads simultaneously.
-Such execution mode is supported for Kotlin/JVM and Kotlin/Native only, for all other target the annotation will have no effect.
+`kotlinx-benchmark` has limited support for symmetric multi-threaded benchmarks where the same benchmark function is executed by multiple threads simultaneously.
+Such execution mode is supported for Kotlin/JVM and Kotlin/Native only, for all other targets the annotation will have no effect.

-To turn a regular benchmark into a multi-threaded benchmark, annotate a class with `@Threads(N)`, where `N` is either a positive integer value (like `2` or `5`), or a special constant `THREADS_CPU_COUNT` which is replaced with the total number of CPUs on host system in runtime. `@Threads(1)` has the same effect as no annotation at all.
+To turn a regular benchmark into a multithreaded benchmark, annotate a class with `@Threads(N)`, where `N` is either a positive integer value (like `2` or `5`), or a special constant `THREADS_CPU_COUNT` which is replaced with the total number of CPUs on host system in runtime. `@Threads(1)` has the same effect as no annotation at all.

 If a benchmark class is annotated with `@Threads(3)`, for every benchmark function `3` threads will be created and every such function will be executed simultaneously by all three threads.
 Such execution mode is handy when performance of a concurrent or a thread-safe data structure or an algorithm needs to be evaluated.

 Note that due to limitations of the current implementation, benchmark's state will be shared by all threads executing a benchmark function (see [State](#state) for details).